abrohit/Tic-Tac-Toe-AI/README.md

 ![preview](./Previews/ScreenRecording.gif)

 The computer uses strategy to beat the opposite player.
+The above gif is just a preview of what the computer can do.

 ## Tech Stack
 - Python